wofsauge/IsaacDocs/docs/Room.md

 ### Get·Laser·Target () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### [Vector](Vector.md) GetLaserTarget ( [Vector](Vector.md) Pos, [Vector](Vector.md) Dir ) {: .copyable aria-label='Functions' }
-returns the hit position for a laser beam (Technology, Robo-Baby) usually, the first poop, fire, rock, TNT, or wall encountered on a straight line
+Returns the hit position for a laser beam (Technology, Robo-Baby).
+Usually this is the first poop, fire, rock, TNT, or wall encountered in a straight line.

 ___
 ### Get·Lava·Intensity () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### float GetLavaIntensity ( ) {: .copyable aria-label='Functions' }
-Usually returns 1, unless the lava is in the process of being cooled down by Flush! or other room flooding effects, in which case this will gradually decrease down to 0
+Usually returns 1, unless the lava is in the process of being cooled down by Flush! or other room flooding effects, in which case this will gradually decrease down to 0.

 ___
 ### Get·Lighting·Alpha () {: aria-label='Functions' }